 - If the budget you submit shows a surplus of more than $250 (revenues as compared to expenses), you may be required to repay the surplus amount to OAC.

-- documentation and/or an explanation of how you acknowledged or will acknowledge The Chalmers Family Fund (The Fund) and OAC support for your project
+- documentation and/or an explanation of how you acknowledged or will acknowledge The Chalmers Family Fund ("Fund") and OAC support for your project.

-- Include, if available, samples of OAC logo recognition on any promotional or other materials produced in conjunction with the project, such as publications, brochures, posters, invitations, websites, or videos/films.
+- This should include how you have or will recognize the Fund and OAC, and if available samples of OAC logo recognition on any promotional or other materials produced in conjunction with the project, such as publications, brochures, posters, invitations, websites or videos/films.

 Your application includes: